 Reference: Save the thought for reference.
 Perhaps this bit of information you captured isn’t necessarily something you need to act on.
-If the idea appears useful for your tasks, save the thought in a place that’ll you’ll be able to find it quickly.
-Many of my reference ideas end up being useful when I’m writing blog posts and emails
+If the idea appears useful for your tasks, save the thought in a place where’ll you’ll be able to find it quickly.
+Many of my reference ideas end up being useful when I’m writing blog posts and emails.

-Right away?
-If the idea is an actionable task, the next question is whether a task must be done by you.
-If so, if it’s possible and necessary to do right away.
-This means that it’s a high priority task!
+If so, is it possible and necessary to do it right away?
+This means that it’s a high-priority task!
 Add the task to your “To Do/Action List” as a top priority.
 If the task is not necessarily a top priority task, consider your options:

 Someday/Maybe List: See above.
 Send the task back up to the maybe not today and maybe not tomorrow list!

-Organize: There are many ways to organize all of your information.
 Calendars, lists, and apps are all popular goal trackers.
-Decide on rules keep these categories separate.
+Scheduled tasks can go on your calendars or on your weekly checklist.
+Decide on rules and keep these categories separate.
 You’ll be able to find clear answers as you work and keep moving.
 Always know what your highest priority task is!
 If you don’t, go back through the above steps.